MRaster Color Schemes

 - The

-Many color schemes provide a number of colors that is a function of chanStepMax
+Many color schemes provide a number of colors that is a function of chanStepMax, which is directly related to the value of clrChanT.
+For integral

 2. Color Cube Edge/Diagonal Graph Color Schemes